-Breast implants aren’t what they used to be, and choosing breast implants has become more complex.
-Today, there’s an entire menu of fillings, shapes, and sizes, and a lot of confusion when it comes to finding ‘The Ones.’
+Breast implants aren’t what they used to be, which is why choosing breast implants has become more complex for breast augmentation patients in San Jose and beyond.
+Today, there’s an entire menu of fillings, shapes, and sizes—and a lot of confusion arises when it comes to finding The Ones.

-If you’re considering this life decision (having elective cosmetic surgery), you should try to evaluate, and really look at your own body.
+If you’re considering this life decision (having elective cosmetic surgery), you should try to evaluate and really look at your own body.
 You’d be surprised at how many people have no idea about their body frame.

 - Do you have a small, medium, or large body frame?